 Fat: Fat works to slow down how fast-food passes through the digestive tract.
 The slower food moves through, the more time for water to be absorbed.

 I also find it helpful to tack on few extra “4s” to remember the key features of toddler’s diarrhea:

 4 weeks: Children have diarrhea for at least 4 weeks.
 Yet, they are otherwise healthy, growing well.

-4 stools: Children have an average of 4 loose stools per day (typical range: 3-5).
+4 stools: Children have an average of 4 loose stools per day (the typical range is three to five).
 Stools are watery, without blood.

-4 years: It usually resolves by the age of 4 years (occasionally taking a little longer) by which time, the colon matures and becomes more efficient.
+4 years: It usually resolves by the age of four years (occasionally a little longer), by which time the colon matures and becomes more efficient.

-If your toddler-aged child has chronic diarrhea, always discuss this with his/her doctor.
+If your toddler-aged child has chronic diarrhea, always discuss this with his or her doctor.
 If the diagnosis is toddler’s diarrhea, I hope these tips are useful.
-If you have any further questions, the pediatric gastroenterology team at Swedish is here to help.

 Find a doctor